Texas Golf Cart Insurance (2026)

 Overview

 Texas distinguishes between golf carts and low-speed vehicles (LSVs) for insurance purposes.
 Standard golf carts operated on public roads under Tex.
 Transp.
-Code § 551.403 are explicitly exempt from the state's financial responsibility requirement (§ 601.052) — meaning Texas has no statewide insurance mandate for golf carts.
-However, LSVs that are fully titled and registered as motor vehicles must carry 30/65/25 minimum liability insurance, and some municipalities require insurance for golf carts by local ordinance.
+Code § 551.403 are explicitly exempt from the state's financial responsibility requirement (§ 601.052), meaning Texas has no statewide insurance mandate for standard golf carts.
+Golf carts receive a golf cart plate rather than a regular TxDMV title and registration.
+LSVs and neighborhood electric vehicles that are titled and registered as motor vehicles must carry 30/60/25 minimum liability insurance, and some municipalities require insurance for golf carts by local ordinance.

 Golf carts are extremely popular in Texas, with use concentrated in coastal communities along the Gulf Coast (Galveston, South Padre Island, Port Aransas, Rockport), retirement and master-planned communities, and many smaller towns throughout the state.
 Texas's massive size and diverse geography mean that golf cart culture varies significantly by region.
 The warm climate in much of the state allows for year-round or near-year-round use.